Retraction (topology): Deformation retract and strong deformation retract

-In other words, a deformation retraction is a homotopy between a retraction and the identity map on X. The subspace A is called a deformation retract of X. A deformation retraction is a special case of a homotopy equivalence.
+In other words, a deformation retraction is a homotopy between a retraction (strictly, between its composition with the inclusion) and the identity map on X. The subspace A is called a deformation retract of X. A deformation retraction is a special case of a homotopy equivalence.

 A retract need not be a deformation retract.
 For instance, having a single point as a deformation retract of a space X would imply that X is path connected (and in fact that X is contractible).

 Note: An equivalent definition of deformation retraction is the following.
-A continuous map $r: X \to A$ is a deformation retraction if it is a retraction and its composition with the inclusion is homotopic to the identity map on X. In this formulation, a deformation retraction carries with it a homotopy between the identity map on X and itself.
+A continuous map $r: X \to A$ is itself called a deformation retraction if it is a retraction and its composition with the inclusion is homotopic to the identity map on X. In this language, a deformation retraction still carries with it a homotopy between the identity map on X and itself, but we refer to the map $r$ rather than the homotopy as a deformation retraction.